dwyde/churlish/TO-DO.md

 # Very soon
-- Event header
+- LZMA: is it better to b64-encode that?
+- Separate JS from HTML
+- Minify to deploy

+# Soonish
 - README

-# Soonish
 - Display the current move number
+- Keyboard shortcuts: arrow keys for forward/backward
 - autoplay
 - Jump to a move with a click
 - Jump to a move in the URL?

 # At some point
-- Minify to deploy
-- Keyboard shortcuts
 - File API: save .PGN of game
 - File API: upload a game?
 - Mobile style